Electronic symbol for the resistor

 A basic electronic symbol

 When designers don’t understand what components are being used and how they are interconnected, the PCBA development process can come crashing down around them.
-Therefore, a solid understanding of basic electronic symbols and their functions is critical for designers and engineers whose work dictates the success of the rest of the PCBA development process.
-Let’s take a look at some common symbols that should be well-known and understood.
+Therefore, a solid understanding of basic electronic symbols and their functions is essential for designers and engineers whose work dictates the success of the rest of the PCBA development process.
+In the table below are some of the basic types of electronic symbols that should be well-known and understood:

 Table of basic electronic symbols